Samych02/Resume-Playlist/README.md

 # Playlist Saver

-Ever played a big playlist but couldn't remember the last song when you wanted to resume the playlist at a later time?
+Have you ever played a playlist and wanted to resume it from the last played song at a later time?
 That's what this extension do.

 ## Features